This authentic recipe for Cantonese roast duck will make the shiny, reddish-brown-skinned poultry seen hanging in the windows of many Asian markets.

 Pour the cooled marinade into the cavity of the duck and sew it up securely.

-Bring a large stockpot of water to a boil and place the duck inside, holding it by the legs, and using a ladle, pour the boiling water over any exposed portions of duck until the skin has contracted.
+Bring a large stockpot of water to a boil and place the duck inside, holding it by the legs.
+Using a ladle, pour the boiling water over any exposed portions of duck until the skin has contracted.
 This will only take a few minutes.

 Remove and dry well.